Flag of the European Union EU Clinical Trials Register Help

 End point timeframe

-From Baseline until 28 days after last dose of study drug; up to the primary completion date (up to 1 year, 1 month)
+From first dose of study treatment until 28 days after last dose of study treatment (up to 1 year, 6 months)

 End point values